weygoldt/chirpdetector/docs/contributing.md

 - [ ] Split the messy training loop into functions.
 - [ ] Remove all pyright warnings.
 - [ ] Build github actions CI/CD pipeline for codecov etc.
+- [x] Implement detector class that works with the trained yolov8
 - [x] Write an assingment benchmarking
 - [x] Try a small NN, might work better than the random forest in this case
 - [x] Give each chirp in df its own ID